Israeli ultranationalist minister visits Jerusalem holy site | Politics

 The site has been the scene of frequent clashes between Palestinian protesters and Israeli security forces, most recently in April last year.

-Although Tuesday's visit passed without incident, U.S. Ambassador Tom Nides said he ''has been very clear in conversations with the Israeli government on the issue of preserving the status quo in Jerusalem's holy sites.
-Actions that prevent that are unacceptable.”
-The United Arab Emirates, which established full diplomatic ties with Israel in 2020, “strongly condemned the storming of Al-Aqsa Mosque courtyard by an Israeli minister under the protection of Israeli forces”.
+Although Tuesday's visit passed without incident, US Ambassador Tom Nides said he ''has been very clear in conversations with the Israeli government on the issue of preserving the status quo in Jerusalem's holy sites.
+Actions that prevent that are unacceptable”.

 Saudi Arabia, a powerful Arab country with which Netanyahu hopes to establish similar ties, condemned the Israeli minister's action, as did statements from Kuwait and Qatar.
 None of the three countries have official diplomatic ties with Israel.